 In this third programmatic area, we advocate with communities, activists, NGOs, networks, government agencies, policy-makers and decision-makers so as to bring about fundamental changes in ideologies, attitudes, behaviour, traditions, laws and policies so that they are not discriminatory, patriarchal or oppressive.

 The primary focus is for girls, women and other young people that we work with to design and lead these awareness and advocacy initiatives with various stakeholders.
 This is done through:

 - Public meetings, film screenings, street play performances, song performances, presentations, etc.

-- Advocacy activities such as running campaigns, joining and building networks, letter-writing/petitioning/legal recourse, drafting laws/policies/plans
+- Advocacy activities such as running campaigns, joining and building networks, letter-writing/signature campaigns/formal complaints/legal action, drafting laws/policies/plans

 - Research, surveys, and audits to study and generate data about overlooked issues